 What To Expect On a Western Rocky Liveaboard

-Diving from a liveaboard on the southern wall there is a large cavern that starts at 5 metres below the surface and drops to 25 metres.
+Diving from a liveaboard on the southern wall there is a large cavern that starts at 5 meters below the surface and drops to 25 meters.
 On the western side of the cavern is a large archway swim-through window, letting sunlight stream.

-East of the cavern you find the entrance to a tunnel that runs right through the centre of the island and exits on the northern side.
+East of the cavern you find the entrance to a tunnel that runs right through the center of the island and exits on the northern side.
 There is a large chamber inside and as the tunnel reaches the northern side it gradually narrows so that divers must progress in single file.
-The dive starts at 17 metres depth down to maximum depth of 24 metres, allowing to see daylight (just) for the whole 30 metres through the tunnel.
-The tunnel splits into 2 exit passages that open to a fringing reef at a depth of 21 metres.
+The dive starts at 17 meters depth down to a maximum depth of 24 meters, allowing to see daylight (just) for the whole 30 meters through the tunnel.
+The tunnel splits into 2 exit passages that open to a fringing reef at a depth of 21 meters.
 The passage to the right is the larger of the 2 exits.
 The left passage may require you to remove your scuba dive unit to squeeze through.
-A torch is recommended tot take and explore the darker ledges of the tunnel.
+A torch is recommended to take and explore the darker ledges of the tunnel.

 The tunnel is a prime example of how marine life prospers when out of the reach of fishermen.
 Everything inside the cave is big, most notably gigantic lobster and very fat nurse sharks.
-One chubby nurse shark, about 3 metres long, may make it impossible for you to make it through the tunnel, instead you'll have to turn around and exit the way you entered.
+One chubby nurse shark, about 3 meters long, may make it impossible for you to make it through the tunnel, instead, you'll have to turn around and exit the way you entered.

 If you exit the tunnel on the north side the prettiest section of the dive site is to the left, on the western tip of the island.
 Here you can enjoy looking at anemones and pore corals proliferate with a myriad of fish life, including thousands of glassfish being hunted by trevally.
 Fimbriated moray eels are common and banded sea snakes can be seen.